389ds/389ds.github.io/docs/389ds/development/coding-style.md

 - Avoid void * in all possible cases.
 Unless you are writing a low level datastructure (you shouldn't be), you should not need this!
 Having concrete types lets the compiler find mistakes for us - We are only human after all.
 - Avoid the use of variable size types.
-This includes int, long, long long, double etc. Please use concrete types from inttypes.h or nspr.h. (ie int32_t, PRUint64)
+This includes int, long, long long, double etc. Please use concrete types from inttypes.h. (ie int32_t, int_fast32_t, uint64_t)
+- Use 64 bit types.
+- Only use 32 bit types to maintain compatability with existing / external apis.
+- Arrays are indexed by size_t.

 Configuration
 -------------